barbell-math/util/generators/flags/README.md

 does not perform any value checking - it is up to the user and compiler to guarintee that there are no duplicate values in the flag definitions.
 (This could be a feature or a bug, depends on how you look at it.)
-With each constant declaration there will be a couple more arguments in the doc string of the value , as shown in the example below.
+With each constant declaration there will be a couple more arguments in the doc string of the value, as shown in the example below.

 ```
 const (
     //gen:flags noSetter
-    //gen:flags string <flag value 1 string>
     <flag value 1> <flag type>=<value 1>

     // This is a comment
-    //gen:flags string <flag value 2 string>
     <flag value 2> <flag type>=<value 2>

     //gen:flags noSetter